badboy/rdb-rs/docs/RDB_File_Format.md

 ```

 * `zmlen` : Is a 1 byte length that holds the size of the zip map.
 If it is greater than or equal to 254, value is not used.
 You will have to iterate the entire zip map to find the length.
 * `len` : Is the length of the following string, which can be either a key or a value.
-This length is stored in either 1 byte or 5 bytes (yes, it differs from "Length Encoding" described above).
+This length is stored in either 1 byte or 5 bytes (yes, it differs from [Length Encoding](#length-encoding) described above).
 If the first byte is between 0 and 252, that is the length of the zipmap.
 If the first byte is 253, then the next 4 bytes read as an unsigned integer represent the length of the zipmap.
 254 and 255 are invalid values for this field.
 * `free` : This is always 1 byte, and indicates the number of free bytes _after_ the value.
 For example, if the value of a key is "America" and its get updated to "USA", 4 free bytes will be available.
 * `zmend` : Always 255.
 Indicates the end of the zipmap.